⚔️Early Modern Europe – 1450 to 1750

 National Reformations: Adapting Protestantism to State Power

 In England and Scotland, the Reformation took distinctive national forms, shaped by monarchs, parliaments, and local political circumstances.
-These reformers demonstrate how Protestant theology was adapted to—and sometimes constrained by—existing political structures.
+These reformers show how Protestant theology was adapted to, and sometimes constrained by, existing political structures.

 Thomas Cranmer

-• Architect of the English Reformation under Henry VIII, navigating the king's desire for annulment into a broader break with Rome
+• Architect of the English Reformation under Henry VIII, navigating the king's desire for an annulment of his marriage to Catherine of Aragon into a broader break with Rome

-• Authored the Book of Common Prayer (1549, 1552), standardizing English Protestant worship in elegant vernacular prose still used today
+• Authored the Book of Common Prayer (1549, revised 1552), standardizing English Protestant worship in elegant vernacular prose that's still used today

-• Executed under Mary I (1556) after recanting and then dramatically withdrawing his recantations—his martyrdom, recorded in Foxe's Book of Martyrs, shaped English Protestant identity for generations
+• Executed under Mary I (1556) after recanting and then dramatically withdrawing his recantations at the stake.
+His martyrdom, recorded in Foxe's Book of Martyrs, shaped English Protestant identity for generations

 John Knox

-• Founded Scottish Presbyterianism, establishing a church governed by elected elders rather than bishops—a more democratic structure than Anglican episcopacy
+• Founded Scottish Presbyterianism, establishing a church governed by elected elders rather than bishops.
+This was a more democratic structure than Anglican episcopacy

-• Authored The First Blast of the Trumpet Against the Monstrous Regiment of Women (1558), attacking female Catholic rulers—awkward timing given Protestant Elizabeth I's accession that same year
+• Authored The First Blast of the Trumpet Against the Monstrous Regiment of Women (1558), attacking female Catholic rulers like Mary of Guise and Mary I of England.
+The timing was awkward: Protestant Elizabeth I ascended to the English throne that same year

-• The Scottish Kirk became a model of Reformed church governance, influencing Puritans who would later settle New England
+• The Scottish Kirk became a model of Reformed church governance that influenced Puritans who would later settle New England

 The Radical Reformation: Separation and Pacifism

-While Luther and Calvin sought to reform Christendom, Anabaptists rejected the entire concept of a Christian state.
+While Luther and Calvin sought to reform Christendom from within, Anabaptists rejected the entire concept of a Christian state.
 Their insistence on adult baptism, pacifism, and church-state separation made them targets for persecution by Catholics and mainstream Protestants alike.

 Menno Simons

-• Led the peaceful Anabaptist movement after the violent Münster Rebellion (1534-35) discredited radical apocalypticism, rebuilding Anabaptism around pacifism and community
+• Led the peaceful Anabaptist movement after the violent Münster Rebellion (1534–35) discredited radical apocalypticism.
+He rebuilt Anabaptism around pacifism and tight-knit community

-• Advocated adult baptism (believers' baptism), rejecting infant baptism as unscriptural—a position that denied the validity of state churches entirely
+• Advocated adult baptism (believers' baptism), rejecting infant baptism as unscriptural.
+This position denied the validity of state churches entirely, since infant baptism was the mechanism that enrolled citizens into the official church

-• Emphasized separation from worldly authority, refusing oaths, military service, and political office—principles that Mennonite and Amish communities maintain today
+• Emphasized separation from worldly authority, refusing oaths, military service, and political office.
+Mennonite and Amish communities maintain these principles today

-Compare: Menno Simons vs. Calvin—both emphasized discipline and community, but Calvin's Geneva integrated church and state while Menno's Anabaptists rejected state involvement entirely.
-This represents the spectrum of Protestant answers to the church-state question.
+Compare: Menno Simons vs. Calvin — both emphasized discipline and community, but Calvin's Geneva integrated church and state while Menno's Anabaptists rejected state involvement entirely.
+This represents the full spectrum of Protestant answers to the church-state question.

 Quick Reference Table